UniStuttgart-VISUS/megamol-tests/Readme.md

 ```
 python ..\tests\tests.py ..\tests --generate-reference
 ```
 to generate the reference images.
 They will be placed next to the installed tests.
-Check them and move the correct ones to the correct place in ```build/tests/projects```, where you can stage and commit them.
+Check them and move the correct ones to the correct place in ```build/tests/projects``` or a separate checkout of the ``megamol-tests`` repository, where you can stage and commit them.

 ### Running tests
 Build & install MegaMol, this will install the tests as well.